top of page

 Anchor 1

-A skilled collaborative musician, Ms. Olsen has performed with professional choral ensembles including the Handel and Haydn Society (Boston, MA), The Thirteen (Washington, DC), the Oregon Bach Festival Chorus (Eugene, OR), the Advent Choir (Boston, MA), Music at Emmanuel (Boston, MA), and JSB Ensemble (Stuttgart, Germany).
+A skilled collaborative musician, Ms. Olsen performs with professional ensembles including The Handel and Haydn Society, The Clarion Choir, The New Consort (New York, NY), The Thirteen, Oregon Bach Festival Chorus (Eugene, OR), Emmanuel Music (Boston, MA), and JSB Ensemble (Stuttgart, Germany).

 bottom of page